Meet The 16 Black-Owned Businesses Receiving A Glossier Grant Today

 Advertisement

-The public application process for a Glossier grant (which closed in early July) was simple and straightforward: Any US-based Black beauty entrepreneur selling cosmetics, skincare, or products or tools for face, body, or hair could apply for a grant of $10K (£8,000), $30K (£25,000), or $50K (£41,0000), depending on the stage of their business.
+The public application process for a Glossier grant (which closed in early July) was simple and straightforward: Any U.S.-based Black beauty entrepreneur selling cosmetics, skin care, or products or tools for face, body, or hair could apply for a grant of $10K, $30K, or $50K, depending on the stage of their business.
 Under the leadership of Kim Johnson, Senior Community Manager at Glossier, the corporate panel assessed the nearly 10,000 applications submitted and offered a total of 16 grants to Black-owned beauty businesses.

 From a scaling and support perspective, each founder will be paired with a relevant advisor at Glossier to help in growing their individual business for long-term success.
 Plus, over the next six months, Glossier's grant initiative will facilitate community-building programming to foster connection both within the Glossier community and amongst the cohort of grantees.
 The end goal: To make each of the 16 companies household names (like, say, Glossier).